 Potential Pilot Operators should take care to ensure that they can implement the terms of their RFI responses in practice.
 If a Potential Pilot Operator is selected to provide the Home Office with an FSP, they must ensure the FSP is consistent with their responses to the RFI.

 Defra will not provide a letter of endorsement for a Pilot Operator whose FSP is inconsistent with its RFI responses, unless those inconsistencies have been agreed with Defra in writing.

 Confirmation of outcome

 Defra will write to Potential Pilot Operators indicating whether or not they were successful in obtaining endorsement from Defra.
 Defra will invite the two successful Pilot Operators to prepare an FSP for submission to the Home Office.

-Listed below is the information that the Pilot Operators will be required to provide to Defra and the Home Office, to allow the effective monitoring and evaluation of the pilot:
+Listed below is the information that the Potential Pilot Operators will be required to provide to Defra and the Home Office, to allow the effective monitoring and evaluation of the Extended Pilot:

 - GLAA licencing details

 - number of early leavers